kaikalii/misomito/spec.md

 ### No - Ownership

-"A B no" means A owns B and pushes the owned item onto the stack.
-Ownership can mean literal ownership, as in a person's possesions, or it can mean in or on something.
+No pops two items from the stack, indicates that the lower item owns the higher item.
+By default, it pushes the owned item back onto the stack.
+If the owner is a ka item, its ka is removed, and it is pushed instead.

 ### Tu - Travel

-"A B tu" means A goes to or travels to B and pushes the less determinate items onto the stack.
+Tu pops two items from the stack and indicates that the lower item "moves to" the higher item.
+This can mean literal travel or something more abstract, like a state change.
+If either of the items is a ka item, its ka is removed, and it is pushed onto the stack.

 ### To - Transactions

-"A B C to" means B goes from A to B and pushes the least determinate item onto the stack.
-This usually means the exchange of an item from one entity to another.
-This can also mean travel from a start to an end.
+To pops three items from the stack and indicates that the middle item "moves" from the lowest item to the highest item.
+This can mean literal travel or something more abstract.
+If any of the items is a ka item, its ka is removed, and it is pushed onto the stack.

 ## Na and Ni - Adjacent concepts